 I made these cookies a few days ago using the recipe from my friend Nur’s newly launched blog in Turkish.
-I posted the picture bragging about my accomplishment on AZ Cookbook’s facebook page.
-Requests for English and Azerbaijani translation ensued soon after, which was expected, I think not because the picture was grand (you see the same picture here), but because “cheese” in the name of the cookies made everyone wonder how they taste – cheese, hmm.
-I would have wondered too.
-You can enjoy these delicious savory treats with a cup of hot sweetened tea, with a glass of cold milk, or just plain – good all the way.
+I posted the picture on AZ Cookbook’s facebook page, bragging about my accomplishment.
+Requests for the recipe ensued soon after, which was expected, I think, not because the picture was grand (you see the same picture here), but because “cheese” in the name of the cookies made everyone wonder how they taste.
+Cheeeeeese, hmmmmmm.
+I would have wondered, too.
+You can enjoy these delicious savory treats with a cup of hot sweetened tea, with a glass of cold milk, or just plain.
+Good all the way.
 Nur, thank you for the recipe!

 Makes about 40 cookies

 3 cups (or more, as needed) all-purpose flour

 1 teaspoon salt

 8.8 oz (250 g) unsalted butter, softened at room temperature (do not heat and melt!)

 First, prepare the dough.
 In a large mixing bowl, combine 3 cups flour, salt, butter, cheese, and egg white.
 Mix with your hand, then knead, adding more flour, if necessary.
 Take care not to add too much flour or the dough will be tough.
 It should be pleasant to touch, elastic, but not sticky.